 It has happened twice now, that a relative has used a credit card while out and about to learn later that unauthorized charges were made.
-Makes you wonder how that can be possible and that brings me to today's topic about RFID and protecting your Identity.
+Makes you wonder how that can be possible and that brings me to today's sponsored post about RFID and protecting your Identity.

 I should probably first explain what RFID stands for.
 How does an RFID system work?